-In 1992, Cheri Thompson and friends witnessed ten boys – one only three years old – getting beaten by police because they were begging for food.
+In 1992, Cheri Thompson and friends witnessed 10 boys – one only 3 years old – getting beaten because they were begging for food.

-Cheri Thompson is the Founder and International Director of Challenge Farm.
-She has a BS in Elementary Education from the University of Missouri and more than 30 years of teaching experience in three countries.
+Cheri is the Founder and International Director of Challenge Farm.
+She has more than 35 years of missionary and teaching experience in 3 countries.

-She divides her time between Kitale, Kenya and North Carolina.
-Her time in the U.S. is spent fundraising and public speaking.
-She’s known in Kitale as "Mama Cheri" for her deep love for Africa and the African people.
+Cheri is known in Kitale as "Mama Cheri" for her deep love for Africa and the African people.

-The mission was to provide a more stable, safe environment for children - The following year, the Thompsons bought a ten-acre farm 7km northeast of town, in order to expand their ministry.
-The mission was to provide a more stable, safe environment for children currently living on the streets.
-Before the farm could be developed into what we now know as Challenge Farm, Cheri’s husband Rick was diagnosed with cancer and died ten months later.
-However with the help of short-term missionaries, and missions teams from various churches and many supporters Challenge Farm continues to grow.
+In 2000, the Thompsons bought a 10-acre farm 7km northeast of town.
+The mission was to provide a more stable, safe environment for children living on the streets.
+Before the farm could be developed into what we now know as Challenge Farm, Cheri’s husband, Rick was diagnosed with cancer and died 10 months later.
+However, with the help of short-term missionaries, missions teams from various churches, and many supporters, Challenge Farm continues to grow.